Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 curl http://{hostname-app}.{public_domain}/
 ```

-If the validation is ok than you can move to the lasst step
+If the validation is ok than you can move to the last step

 ## T4: Blue cluster is destroyed